issuemd/issue/README.md

     $ issue github logout

+### Personal issues

+Once you are logged in, you can list all your assigned issues in all projects.

+    $ issue github show mine

 ## Configuration

 Change directory to where you want to store your configuration, and run init command...